Core Class: Doing Business in Japan: May 31 – June 23, 2015 (4 units)

 Seoul Internships: Internships are available in premier Korean law firms and corporations, including many specializing in intellectual property and in international transactional work.

 Students gain practical experience by doing legal work under the supervision of a legal professional in the host country, while receiving invaluable integration into the legal culture of the country and make invaluable professional contacts.
 The expectation of an intern is full-time work from the period of the internship (e.g., 40 hours or more a week of supervised legal work).
 Santa Clara Law requires a minimum of 50 hours of supervised legal work for each internship unit of credit.
 Priority of internship placements is established in the order in which a student’s completed application and deposit payment are received.
-Application deadline for classes with an internship is February 17, 2015.
+Application deadline for classes with internships is extended to March 23, 2015.

 Fees & Financial Aid